nilearn/nilearn/doc/building_blocks/data_preparation.rst

 - labels: a single region is defined as the set of all the voxels that have a common label (usually an integer) in the region definition array.
-The set of region is defined by a single 3D array, containing at each location the label of the region the voxel is in.
+The set of regions is defined by a single 3D array, containing at each location the label of the region the voxel is in.
 This technique has one big advantage: the amount of memory required is independent of the number of regions, allowing for representing a large number of regions.
 On the other hand, there are